sarahzu/Configuration-System/README.md

 You only need to run *pip install -r requirements.txt* and *npm install* once in order to install all dependencies.
 When you want to run the application again, you can omit those commands.

+There are four pages on the web-application:
+* home page: Introduction page
+* general settings page: Here you can decide which visual component Github Repository should be used and submit its link.
+* set visual components page: After submitting a link in the general settings page, you can modify all visual components on this page.
+* arrange components page: The modified visual components can be arranged on screen on this page.
+Finally, when you are satisfied with your configuration, you can save your settings.

 ### Github Repository Information

-If you do not have a Github Repository at hand, which you could use with this application, you can use one of these two testing Repositories:
+If you do not have a Github Repository containing visual components at hand, which you could use with this application, you can use one of these two testing Repositories:
 * https://github.com/sarahzu/Visual-Components-Testcase
 * https://github.com/sarahzu/Visual-Components-Testcase-2